 i Overview of Vietnam's legal system

-Since its independence in 1945, Vietnam has applied a socialist legal system based on the civil law system.2 However, there have been major changes in the country in recent years, including a reorganisation and harmonisation of its laws inspired by other civil law jurisdictions such as France and Germany, as well as the recognition of some court precedents as another source of law.3 In light of these developments, Vietnam is a peculiar jurisdiction, mixing aspects of socialist law, civil law and common law.
+Since gaining its independence in 1945, Vietnam has applied a socialist legal system based on the civil law system.2 However, there have been major changes in the country in recent years, including a reorganisation and harmonisation of its laws inspired by other civil law jurisdictions such as France and Germany, as well as the recognition of some court precedents as another source of law.3 In light of these developments, Vietnam is a peculiar jurisdiction, mixing aspects of socialist law and civil law with occasional borrowings from common law.

 In Vietnam, legislation is still the most important source of law.
 Laws are passed by the National Assembly and enacted by the President.
 Courts are subordinate to the National Assembly and must issue rulings based on the laws in effect.